 The DCG-IMT was the TRADOC executive responsible for the Army's officer, warrant officer, and enlisted training processes.
-The DCG-IMT was also responsible for providing IMT policy and execution guidance to TRADOC commanders and staff outside the IMT chain of command.
-IMT encompassed reception-battalion operations that support IMT; basic combat training; advanced individual training; one-station unit training; Reserve Officer Training Corps; Officer Candidate School; Warrant Officer Candidate School; Basic Officer Leader Course Phases A and B; and recruiter, drill sergeant, and other IMT cadre training.
-See slide from late 2017, figure 45.
+In addition, the DCG-IMT, also known as the Center of Initial Military Training (CIMT), was responsible for providing IMT policy and execution guidance to TRADOC commanders and staff outside the IMT chain of command.
+IMT encompassed reception-battalion operations that support IMT; basic combat training; advanced individual training; one-station unit training; Reserve Officer Training Corps (ROTC); Officer Candidate School (OCS); Warrant Officer Candidate School (WOCS); Basic Officer Leader Course (BOLC) Phases A and B; and recruiter, drill sergeant, and other IMT cadre training.
+Effective 13 June 2022, the CG, ATC Jackson, became the DCG for IMT.
+CIMT, as mentioned above, became responsible for the Cohesion Assistance Team (CAT), a HQDA initiative borne out of the findings of the FHIR.
+HQDA also mandated that TRADOC, via CIMT, was responsible for creating and implementing a new Army physical fitness test of record that bore fruit, and is now known as the Army Combat Fitness Test (ACFT).
+The Holistic Health and Fitness (H2F) effort is likewise a DA-mandated program, created and implemented by CIMT.
+For a two-star headquarters, CIMT has done a lot of work for the Army at large.
+See organizational chart from late 2022, figure 47.66